ServiceStackApps/Chat-React/README.md

 });
 ```

+This is in essence how `ChatApp` works, with any Chat messages sent in [Footer.jsx](https://github.com/ServiceStackApps/Chat-React/blob/master/src/ChatReact/ChatReact/js/components/Footer.jsx) posted using ajax to the back-end [ServerEvents](https://github.com/ServiceStack/ServiceStack/wiki/Server-Events) Services which in turn fires local JavaScript ServerEvent handlers that invoke the global `refreshUsers` and `addMessages` Actions in order to update the App's local `messages` and `users` State.

 ## Stores

-Stores are a Flux concept used to maintain application state, I like to think of them as Data Controllers that own and are responsible for keeping models updated who notify listeners whenever they're changed.
+Stores are a Flux concept used to maintain application state, I like to think of them as Data Controllers that own and are responsible for keeping models updated who also notify listeners whenever they're changed.

-You would typically have a different Store to manage different model and collection types, e.g. React Chat has a `UsersStore` to maintain the list of active users which gets updated when anyone calls `Actions.refreshUsers`, which will then notify its listeners whenever it gets an updated list of users:
+Typically you would setup a different Store to manage different model and collection types, e.g. React Chat has a `UsersStore` to maintain the list of currently subscribed users which gets updated when anyone calls the `Actions.refreshUsers` Action.
+Once `UsersStore` gets back an updated list of users it will notify all its listeners with the updated `users` collection:

 ```js
 var UsersStore = Reflux.createStore({